Skip to content

 FTLogStatus.ok Recovery

-When initializing the SDK Trace Configuration, automatic network link tracing can be enabled, and user-defined collection is also supported.
-The usage method and example are as follows:
+During SDK initialization Trace Configuration, automatic network trace tracking can be enabled, and also supports user-defined collection.
+Usage methods and examples are as follows:

 Usage Method